flemay/3musketeers/content/docs/other-tips.md

 ## Accessing host's localhost

-On Windows/Mac, accessing the host localhost is to use the url like `docker.for.mac.localhost`.
-This is handy because if you have an application running on `localhost:3000` locally (through container or not), then you can access it `$ curl docker.for.mac.localhost:3000`.
+On Windows/Mac, accessing the host localhost is to use the url like `host.docker.internal`.
+This is handy because if you have an application running on `localhost:3000` locally (through container or not), then you can access it `$ curl host.docker.internal:3000`.

 ## Access environment variables in command argument